panzerama/Monkey.INF/ActOne/SceneOne.md

 BERNIE

     Well, good night.
-    If you do meet Horatio and Marcellus,
+    If you do meet Harry and Mark,
     The rivals of my watch, bid them make haste.

 FRANK

     I think I hear them.
 Stand, ho!
 Who's there?

-    Enter HORATIO and MARCELLUS
+    Enter Harry and Mark

-HORATIO
+HOR

     Friends to this ground.

-MARCELLUS
+Mark

     And liegemen to the Dane.